List of American Gladiators events: Joust

 In the second half of season three, the contenders and Gladiators began wearing gloves while Jousting.
 This rule was instituted after contender Marek Wilczynski had to have the tip of one of his fingers amputated when it got jammed against his pugil stick.

 Internationally this event is known as Duel.

+This game will return for the upcoming Prime Video revival.